-§ 4651P.1 Refusal to permit examination.
-Refusal to permit examination shall mean any act or omission which impedes, delays or obstructs the duly authorized Bangko Sentral officer/examiner/employee from conducting an examination, including the act of refusing to accept or honor a letter of authority to examine presented by any officer/examiner/employee of the Bangko Sentral and the act of refusing to present pawnshop's vital records referred to in Sec.
-4102P upon request by any officer/examiner/employee of the Bangko Sentral.
-(Circular No. 656 dated 02 June 2009)
+§ 4651P.1 (2016 - 4201P.1) Refusal to permit examination.
+Refusal to permit examination shall mean any act or omission which impedes, delays or obstructs the duly authorized Bangko Sentral officer/examiner/employee from conducting an examination or visitorial inspection, including the act of refusing to accept or honor a letter of authority to examine presented by any officer/examiner/employee of the Bangko Sentral and the act of refusing to present pawnshop's records upon request.

+(Circular No. 656 dated 02 June 2009, as amended by Circular No. 938 dated 23 December 2016)